 The free Groups WordPress plugin is an easy-to-use free WordPress membership plugin.
 It offers an easy way to create 'hidden' areas of your website that only logged in users with access to the appropriate 'Group' can access.

-This method is useful to making a WordPress eBook library available to pre-approved people only.
-For example, you might want to make it available to members of your organization or employees.
+This method is useful to making a WordPress eBook library available to pre-approved people only similar to Kindle Unlimited.
+For example, you might want to make it available to members of your organization, employees, or book club.
 Each person needs to have a user account on your WordPress website.
 You need to give each person access to the eBook Library Group manually.
-(If you want to sell access to the eBook library then you can still use the Groups plugin – but you’ll also need some extra plugins which I’ll cover in the next section.)
+(If you want to sell access to the eBook library then you can still use the Groups plugin - but you'll also need some extra plugins which I'll cover in the next section.)

 Install the Groups plugin, create your eBook library as described above, and create a Group called 'eBook Library' or similar.
 Go to to the eBook library page with the product table and restrict it to members of the eBook Library Group.